-She is a member of the Firm’s litigation team that recovered over $7 billion for investors.
 Ms. Byrd is a member of the Investor Protection, Consumer Protection, Business Practice and Social Justice litigation groups with an emphasis on unfair and deceptive practices law, privacy litigation, securities litigation and shareholder derivative litigation, civil rights law and unlawful taxation.

 Ms. Byrd joined Wolf Haldenstein in 2001 as an associate and became a partner in 2008.
 Prior to joining Wolf Haldenstein, Ms. Byrd served as Deputy Alternate Public Defender for the County of San Diego representing children and parents in juvenile dependency proceedings.

 - Ms. Byrd has successfully litigated and negotiated numerous multi-million dollar settlements, serving as lead or co-lead counsel.
 For example:

 - Carrera Aguallo, et al. v.
 Kemper Corp., et al., No. 1:21-cv-01883 (N.D.
 Ill.) (recently settled data breach class action where Ms. Byrd is Settlement Class Counsel; settlement valued at over $17 million preliminarily approved on October 27, 2021);